Install Debian Bookworm with encrypted Root-on-ZFS

 • Target device is x86_64 architecture

-• System uses UEFI to boot and ZFSBootMenu as bootloader
+• UEFI boot with ZFSBootMenu as bootloader

-• ZFS native encryption is enabled
+• Root ZFS file system with native encryption

-• Disk contains a GPT partition table with 3 partitions:
+• GPT partition table with 3 partitions:

 $ sha256sum -c --ignore-missing SHA256SUMS

-Method #1: Ventoy
+Method 1: Ventoy

 I now use Ventoy to setup a USB device to be a multiboot installer.
 Simply copy an iso to the device, reboot, and the auto-generated menu lists all the disk images available to boot.
 Read more

-Method #2: dd
+Method 2: dd

 Write the installer to an unmounted USB storage device using the dd command as root.